 (3) To the extent authorized by a contract executed under RCW 74.09.522

-, a managed health care plan has the rights and remedies of the department as provided in RCW 43.20B.060
+, a managed health care plan has the rights and remedies of the agency under RCW 43.20B.060

-(4) The department is not responsible for medical care payment(s) for a client whose personal injuries are caused by the negligence or wrongdoing of another.
-However, the department may provide the medical care required as a result of an injury or illness to the client if the client is otherwise eligible for medical care.
+(4) The agency is not responsible for medical care payment(s) for a client whose personal injuries are caused by the negligence or wrongdoing of another.
+However, the agency may provide the medical care required as a result of an injury or illness to the client if the client is otherwise eligible for medical care.

-(5) The department may pursue its right to recover the value of medical care provided to an eligible client from any liable third party or third party settlement or judgment as a subrogee, assignee, or by enforcement of its public assistance lien as provided under RCW 43.20B.040
+(5) The agency may pursue its right to recover the value of medical care provided to an eligible client from any liable third party or third-party settlement or judgment as a subrogee, assignee, or by enforcement of its public assistance lien under RCW 43.20B.040

-(6) Notice to the department and determining the reimbursement amount:
+(6) Notice to the agency and determining the reimbursement amount:

-(a) The client or the client's legal representative must notify the department in writing at the time of filing any claim against a third party, commencing an action at law, negotiating a settlement, or accepting an offer from the liable third party.
-Written notices to the department under this section should be sent to:
+(a) The client or the client's legal representative must notify the agency in writing when filing any claim against a third party, commencing an action at law, negotiating a settlement, or accepting an offer from the liable third party.
+Send notices under this section to:

 COB Casualty Unit

 (b) The client or the client's legal representative must give the agency documentation proposing allocation of damages, if any, to be used for settlement or to be proven at trial.